RunCor399/EZWarehouse_SoftwareEngineering/UnitTestReport.md

 ## **Class *skuItemController* - method *editSkuItem***

-The input value is the body of the HTTP PUT Request, but also the old rfid
+The input value is the body of the HTTP PUT Request, but also the old rfid.

 **Criteria for method *editSkuItem*:**
  - Validity of *oldrfid*
  - Validity of *rfid*
- - Sign of *availability*
+ - Sign of *newAvailable*
  - Format of  *dateOfStock*